EliLillyCo/pytest-wdl/README.md

 * http_headers: Dict mapping header names to environment variable names.
 These are the headers used in file download requests, and the environment variables can be used to specify the defaults.
 The default is `{"X-JFrog-Art-Api": "TOKEN"}`.
 * proxies: Dict mapping proxy names to environment variables.
 The default is `{"http": "HTTP_PROXY", "https": "HTTPS_PROXY"}`.
 * import_paths: Path to file that contains a list of WDL import paths (one per line).
 Defaults to `None`.
+* import_dirs: List of WDL import paths.
+Loads these from the file specified by `import_paths` if any, otherwise uses the parent directory of the test module.
 * java_bin: Path to the java executable.
 Defaults to `$JAVA_HOME/bin/java`.
+* java_args: String containing arguments to pass to Java.
 * cromwell_jar_file: By default this fixture first looks for the `$CROMWELL_JAR` enironment variable.
 It then searches the classpath for a JAR file that begins with 'cromwell' (case-insensitive).
 If the JAR file is not found in either place, it is expected to be located in the same directory as the tests are executed from (i.e. `./cromwell.jar`).
+* cromwell_args: String containing arguments to pass to Cromwell.

 ## Example